 Use animal-purpose ivermectin

-Animal-purpose ivermectin to treat scabies in humans is actually more popular that you might think, and is a possible alternative if you can’t get your hands on ivermectin for humans.
+Animal-purpose ivermectin to treat scabies in humans is actually more popular than you might think, and is a possible alternative if you can’t get your hands on ivermectin for humans.

-However, if it means anything, I am fairly certain I would use this if my doctor refused to prescribe stromectol.
+However, if it means anything, I am 99% certain I would use this if my doctor refused to prescribe Stromectol.
 The risk feels reasonably small for getting rid of something as horrible as scabies!

 Invermectin dosage chart for humans